 (MS) - The number of kids playing organized sports is on the rise and so to is the number of sports-related injuries.
 What many players, parents and coaches do not realize is that the majority of injuries occur during practice and not during games, making it crucial that kids wear protective equipment for practices and games alike.
-Proper protection for these athletes should include not only helmets, knee and elbow pads and mouth guards, but protective eyewear as well.
+More than 90 percent of all eye injuries can be provented with the use of appropriate protective eyewear, says Prevent Blindness America.